It is our job to help you

 Combining decades of successful research experience with expertise in behaviour change, researcher mentoring and development, Indago's experts are passionate about assisting researchers to strategically advance their careers, and research organisations to produce the best researchers.

 We have delivered highly-regarded career development and research skills workshops to hundreds of researchers and research teams in Australia and internationally.
 See some of our testimonials here.

-Kylie Ball (BA(Psych)(Hons), PhD, FAHMS) is a Professor and world-leading researcher with 20 years’ research and research leadership experience.
+Kylie Ball (BA(Psych)(Hons), PhD, FAHMS, AM) is a Professor and world-leading researcher with 20 years’ research and research leadership experience.

-Kylie is consistently ranked in the top 1% of her field internationally (Thomson Reuters/Clarivate Highly Cited 2015, 2016, 2017).
-She has attracted $25 million in competitive research funding, including four consecutive NHMRC Fellowships, and published more than 300 research publications.
+Kylie has been consistently ranked in the top 1% of her field internationally (Thomson Reuters/Clarivate Highly Cited).
+She has attracted more than $25 million in competitive research funding, including four consecutive NHMRC Fellowships, and published more than 300 research publications.
 In 2021 she was awarded a Member of the Order of Australia (AM) in recognition of her significant service.

 Kylie's former and current research leadership roles include:

 Head of Early- and Mid-Career Researcher Development in her Institute

 Founder and leader of the Mums in Academia network

 A decade serving on the Executive Committee of her Institute